 They don’t call it “big data” for nothing.
 Companies today are struggling to store, manage, and most importantly, use the massive amounts of customer data they collect.

 Even worse, bad data is holding them back from tremendous business opportunities.
-Poor data quality costs the U.S. economy around $3.1 trillion per year, according to IBM.
+Poor data quality costs the U.S. economy around $3.1 trillion per year.
 This unreliable data forces everyone in your organization—from decision makers to managers, knowledge workers to data scientists—to double-check its accuracy.
 Or worse, not trust the data at all.
 And that’s bad for business.

 Inaccurate Data Can Be Detrimental to Your Business